ntBre/pbqff/README.md

 to build the binary in release mode, and link it into your `$PATH` under the name `pbqff`.

+## Dependencies

+If you're installing `pbqff` on a "normal" machine, you're very likely to have most of these programs already.
+But if you install on a fresh, minimal Ubuntu installation (like I do in [this video](https://www.youtube.com/watch?v=y-FH-LBqzXM)), you might need to install some or all of these:

+- curl (for rustup install)
+- rust nightly toolchain
+- git
+- make
+- openssl (on arch) or libssl-dev (on ubuntu) (for vers feature)
+- pkg-config (for locating openssl)
+- gcc (for linking)
+- python3, python3-tk, idle3 (for qffbuddy)
+- cmake, gfortran, libblas-dev, liblapack-dev (for MOPAC)

+For installing or building `pbqff` itself, you can skip this last set, which are required for building MOPAC from source.
+However, if you want to run the tests for `pbqff`, you will need MOPAC installed at `/opt/mopac/mopac`, so these dependencies are necessary in that case.

 # Coordinate Types
 pbqff supports running QFFs in the following coordinate systems: